drjoschua/nr-litteratur/UU-ASS.md

 ## Bruun et al. (2009) Let your users do the testing: a comparison of three remote asynchronous usability testing methods

 [Up](#tekster-som-handler-om-evalueringsmetoder-for-universell-utforming-uu-ass)

+Bruun et al. (2009) compare three remote usability testing methods with conventional lab testing.
+Remote synchronous testing is defined as test users and evaluator are separated in space, whereas asynchornous methods are defined as test users and evaluators are seaprated in space _and_ time.
+They identified several asynchronous testing methods:
+* auto-logging (collecting quantitavie data that is being analysed, often combined with interviews and/or questionnaires),
+* user-reported critical incident method (UCI) (users report problems themselves),
+* unstructured problem reporting (participants make note of problems while they work on tasks),
+* forum (collecting qualitative data during auto-logging),
+* diary (collecting qualitative data during auto-logging).
+The authors investigated UCI, forum, and diary testing methods, and used user-based laboratory testing as a benchmark.
+The results show that the remote methods reveal significantly less usability issues that the lab method with the diary revealing the most issues at around 50%.
+At the same time the remote methods use significantly less time than the lab method in terms of man hours.
+The authors point out the low sample size (10) and bias of the observers, at the same time as they hypothesize that training plays an important role in the success rate (written instructions only vs video training and exercises, online training tool).

 ## Petrie et al. (2006) Remote usability evaluations with disabled people